 Figuring out what we want in life can be a huge challenge.
 That’s how it was for me after graduating from university.
 I was overwhelmed with the options, opportunities and sub-branches of life choices, directions and career paths to take.
 So I decided to take some time off my busy schedule and backpack a little.
-I stumbled across the Yoga India Foundation via a yoga blog and it immediately caught my attention.
+I stumbled across the Yoga India Foundation via a yoga blog and it immediately caught my attention and I joined Yoga Teacher Training there.

-It didn’t take long until I immersed myself into yoga in India and commited to a month full of adventure, insights and transformation.
+It didn’t take long until I immersed myself into yoga in India and committed to a month full of adventure, insights and transformation.

 A bit about myself: I’m Eliana from Switzerland, a passionate reader, writer and life enthusiast.
 At 23 years young, with a master degree in my pocket yet no knowledge about myself, I left my home to study yoga in India.